Take The First Step Now

 A patient navigator is ready to help.
 Our team of dedicated professionals are here to help 24 hours a day.

-The severity of withdrawal symptoms depends on the substance used.
+The severity of withdrawal symptoms depends on the type of substance used.
 The length and intensity of usage are also factors.
-People experiencing withdrawal symptoms might resort to using the substance again to relieve the discomfort.
+People experiencing drug addiction withdrawal symptoms might resort to using the substance again to relieve the discomfort.

 Alcohol Withdrawal

 When heavy, prolonged drinking is stopped, withdrawal symptoms can begin between six and 24 hours later.
-During the next two to three days, symptoms usually worsen, then gradually improve until they are resolved by about the tenth day.
+In the next two to three days, symptoms usually get worse.
+Then, they slowly improve and are gone by about the tenth day.
 The following are some possible withdrawal symptoms:

 • Irritation